 Havre (pop.
 9,846) is a small town on U.S. Highway 2.
 The city is near Canada and the Canadian provinces of Saskatchewan and Alberta.
 Visitors to this area of Montana enjoy water sports and fishing for northern pike and walleyes on the Fresno Reservoir, a lake created by a dam on the Milk River.
 The Bearpaw Mountains, a small mountain range south of Havre, are another popular destination.
 An important historic site is the Bear Paw Battlefield, southeast of Havre.
-In 1877, Chief Joseph and his small band of Nez Perce Indians waged a futile battle with the U.S. Calvary.
+In 1877, Chief Joseph and his small band of Nez Perce Indians waged a futile battle with the U.S. Cavalry.
 Nice lodging is offered by the Quality Inn (406) 265-6711 in Havre.

 Fort Peck Lake is the major draw in northeast Montana.
 The lake was created in the 1930s when the U.S. Army Corps of Engineers built Ft.
 Peck Dam on the Missouri River near Glasgow (pop.
 3,364).
 Today, Fort Peck Lake is a huge reservoir extending some 130 miles upstream from the dam.
 Fort Peck Lake is a hot spot for sport fishing, camping, boating and other outdoor activities.
 Salmon, walleye, lake trout, smallmouth bass, and rainbow trout are abundant in the lake.
 Charlie Long, a guide for Elk River Outfitters, in Fort Peck, helps fishermen find and land the big ones.

 Montana History remembered:

 On January 23, 1870, during Montana’s territorial days, U.S. Army soldiers attacked a group of Piegan Blackfeet Indians, camped along the Marias River [Bear River] not far from present day Shelby, Montana, a town 88 miles north of Great Falls.
 When the gunfire from the soldiers stopped, about 173 Blackfeet Indians, including many women and children, lay dead along the shore of the river.
 Today a memorial marks the site of this tragedy.

 Montana History remembered: